 Note: Svenska kulturfonden (Swedish-language cultural foundation in Finland) will pay 500 euros per workshop for up to 4 workshops per year per school, and up to 1000 euros for projects in health care settings.
 Applications are accepted year round and processed within a month.
 Click here to go directly to Svenska kulturfonden’s website.

-Workshops held include: Sjundeå kindergarten, Österby elementary school (Ekenäs), Jakobs day care (Houtskär), Vårdö elementary school (Åland), Snicknäs kindergarten (Tenala), Culture, art & the elderly (Folkhälsans hus, Esbo), Prästkulla kindergarten (Raseborg), Folkhälsans seniorhus (Helsinki), Snappertuna elementary school, Västanfjärd elementary school, Junibacken day care (Sjundeå), Strandnäs elementary school (Mariehamn, Åland), Degerby kindergarten (Ingå), Björkebo day care (Ekenäs), Seminarieskolan special education (Ekenäs).
+Workshops held include: Sjundeå kindergarten, Österby elementary school (Ekenäs), Jakobs day care (Houtskär), Vårdö elementary school (Åland), Snicknäs kindergarten (Tenala), Culture, art & the elderly (Folkhälsans hus, Esbo), Prästkulla kindergarten (Raseborg), Folkhälsans seniorhus (Helsinki), Snappertuna elementary school, Västanfjärd elementary school, Junibacken day care (Sjundeå), Strandnäs elementary school (Mariehamn, Åland), Degerby kindergarten (Ingå), Björkebo day care (Ekenäs), Seminarieskolan special education (Ekenäs), Luksia nursing school (Nummela), Helsinki university teacher training, and Helsinki university preschool teacher training programs.

 Here are examples of workshops.
 Let us know and we will create workshops to meet your needs and interests.